 It is ideal for those with Celiac disease or gluten sensitivity.
 Also, almond flour is a good choice for people who like to stay fit and satisfied on the keto diet by getting the everyday flour substitute because it only has 3 g of net carbohydrates.

+So, is almond flour healthier that regular flour?
 Almond flour is a popular alternative to wheat flour.
 It has a somewhat sweeter taste, is low in carbohydrates, and is filled with nutrients including dietary fiber, protein, and magnesium.
-In addition, almond flour may offer more health advantages (as listed above) than regular wheat flour.
+In addition, almond flour may offer more health advantages than regular wheat flour.

 Where To Buy Almonds Flour?